-My next book, Orphans of Empire: Welfare, Philanthropy and the Fate of the Foundling Hospital Children, will explore the history of welfare in Britain in the first era of global British imperialism.
+My next book, Orphans of Empire: the Fate of London's Foundlings, will explore the history of welfare in Britain in the first era of global British imperialism.
 Little is currently known about the fate of the children of London's Foundling Hospital, from its foundation in 1739, through to the Poor Law Act of 1834.
 This book will trace what happened to those who survived the experience of being raised in Europe's first secular corporation designed to 'save' children for the nation, funded at first by private philanthropy, then state aid, and finally the profits of investment and venture capitalism.
-The book will explore the broader issue of whether the vision of the Hospital's founder, Thomas Coram, was eventually realised, and the historical parallels between this early experiment in philanthropic welfare provision and current debates in our own time about the role of the state versus private philanthropy in caring for the most vulnerable members of society.
+The book will explore the broader issue of whether the vision of the Hospital's founder, Thomas Coram, was eventually realised, and the historical parallels between this early experiment in charitable welfare provision and current debates in our own time about the role of the state versus private philanthropy in caring for the most vulnerable members of society.
 (See link below for more details).

 HIS2031 Between Revolutions: Britain 1688-1789 (Stage 2, module leader)

 HIS2123 Family, Sex and Society in Early Modern England (Stage 2, module leader)

 HIS3278 The Birth of a Consumer Society: England 1714-1820 (Stage 3, module leader)

 HIS3010 Writing History (Stage 3)

 Thursdays 11am – 1pm

 With the following exceptions: